-Step 3: Make the final fine-grid initial and boundary condition files
+Step 4: Make the final fine-grid initial and boundary condition files, by running ndown.exe

-- Edit namelist.input again, and this time one needs to edit two columns: one for dimensions of the coarse grid, and one for the fine grid.
-Note that the boundary condition frequency (the namelist variable interval_seconds) is the time in seconds between the coarse-grid model output times.
-Since V3.2, one must also specify io_form_auxinput2 = 2 to run ndown successfully. - -Run ndown.exe, with inputs from the coarse grid wrfout file(s), and the wrfndi_d02 file generated from Step 2 above.
-This will produce the wrfinput_d02 and wrfbdy_d02 files. - If one desires to refine the vertical resolution when running ndown, set vert_refine_fact = integer (new in V3.2).
-There are no other changes required in the namelist or in the procedure. - Another way to refine vertical resolution is to use the utility program v_interp (see the chapter for 'Utilities and Tools' for details).
+- Since V3.2, one must add io_form_auxinput2 = 2 in the &time_control section of namelist.input to run ndown.exe successfully.
+(If one desires to refine the vertical resolution when running ndown, set vert_refine_fact = integer (new in V3.2).
+There are no other changes required in the namelist or in the procedure.
+Another way to refine vertical resolution is to use the utility program v_interp (see the chapter for 'Utilities and Tools' for details)). - Run ndown.exe, which uses input from the coarse grid wrfout file(s), and the wrfndi_d02 file generated from Step 3 above.
+This will produce a wrfinput_d02 and wrfbdy_d02 file.